Emergency Dental Care Walk In Dentist – Emergency dentist Walk In

 - Use dental floss to remove food lodged against the sore tooth.

 - Use oral numbing gels that you can buy at most drugstores.
 Rub it into the sore tooth and the gums around it.

 Please do not put an aspirin directly against your tooth or gums.
 This often causes more pain.

 BROKEN OR CRACKED TEETH

-It is important to call our dentist immediately if you chip or break a tooth.
-This can happen anytime like when you were eating or while engaging in sport.
+It is essential to call our dentist immediately if you chip or break a tooth.
+This can happen anytime, like when you were eating or while engaging in sport.
 The quicker you arrive at our office, the more likely we can reattach the broken tooth.
-Save the pieces of the chipped tooth.
+First, save the pieces of the chipped tooth.
 Rinse them in warm water.
 Put them in a bowl of milk.
-Quickly bring them to our office.
+Then, quickly bring them to our office.

 KNOCKED OUT TOOTH

 Everyone that has had a tooth knocked out has trauma.
 Know that our walk-in dentist in Temecula has experience with this kind of situation.
 You will be able to see our dentist within an hour.
 There is a good chance that we will be able to re-insert the tooth for you.